-The National Centre for Craft & Design and artsNK will celebrate the 250th anniversary of Circus in Britain through a major exhibition of live performances, aerial, film, photography and design.
+The National Centre for Craft & Design and artsNK are celebrating the 250th anniversary of Circus in Britain through a major exhibition of live performances, aerial, film, photography and design.

-Pushing the boundaries of design and performing arts; traditional and contemporary, the exhibition will explore circus design including posters, pop culture and costume.
-A programme of live aerial performances including Performer in Residence Claire Crook, will form a major part of the exhibition uniting static and live exhibits in NCCD’s Main Gallery for the first time.
+Pushing the boundaries of design and performing arts; traditional and contemporary, the exhibition explores circus design including posters, pop culture and costume.
+A programme of live aerial performances including Performers in Residence Claire Crook, and Rio Willett will form a major part of the exhibition uniting static and live exhibits in NCCD’s Main Gallery for the first time.

 The exhibition will discuss Politics; Women in Circus, Equality and Inclusivity.
 The impact of Circus on pop-culture will be explored through film, literature and pop acts inspired by Circus over the decades.

 The gallery will be transformed into a space dedicated to participatory performing arts for the duration of the exhibition.
 Look out for free Aerial taster sessions!